A Survey of Reinforcement Learning-Based Motion Planning for Autonomous Driving: Lessons Learned from a Driving Task Perspective: Introduction

-Moreover, the limitations and challenges identified by most surveys, such as driving safety, policy robustness, sample efficiency, and scenario generalization, have been further explored in recent years.
+Most existing surveys on AD either provide broad reviews of the overall system or focus on specific functional modules, such as localization, perception, communication, etc., while MoP has received comparatively less attention~\cite{I8_MileStoneinAD}.
+Surveys dedicated to RL-based MoP are even more limited.
+Several studies have provided systematic reviews of representative RL methods and their applications in AD~\cite{I11_RL22,I23gaozhenhai}, offering useful summaries of algorithmic developments and application trends.
+However, these reviews are mainly organized from the perspective of RL algorithmic taxonomy and provide limited discussion on the relationship between RL formulation and specific driving tasks.
+Recent surveys such as~\cite{I7_RL_IL,TRC2024recent} have begun to discuss RL-based MoP from scenario-oriented perspectives, and provide insight into some state-of-the-art RL research from a problem-driven perspective.
+Nevertheless, their coverage of driving tasks remains limited, with some specialized domains receiving relatively less attention.
+More importantly, they still lack a systematic analysis of how AD task-specific characteristics and requirements shape key RL design choices. \IEEEpubidadjcol Moreover, the limitations and challenges identified by most surveys, such as driving safety, policy robustness, sample efficiency, and scenario generalization, have been further explored in recent years.
 Despite the existence of several summaries of advanced theoretical approaches to RL~\cite{I27TPAMI,I28SWRL,I29selfLearn}, to the best of our knowledge, there is no review that comprehensively summarizes the application of these state-of-the-art technologies to the field of MoP for AD.
 With the rapid development of RL-based AD technologies in both academia and industry, holistic and thorough review of recent investigations is needed.

-This article analyzes and summarizes recent advanced work from a comprehensive driving task perspective (although owing to space limitations, we are unable to include some impressive RL-based MoP papers in this article).
-Our study aims to systematically answer the following questions: \textit{How can RL be employed to formulate an MoP model for specific AD tasks?
-What are the generic design paradigms and customized adaptations of RL for various driving tasks?
-What are the advances addressing the current challenges for RL-based MoP?} The contributions of this article include the following:
+This article analyzes and summarizes recent advanced work from a comprehensive driving task perspective (although owing to space limitations, we are unable to include some impressive papers in this article).
+Our study aims to systematically answer the following questions: \textit{How can RL be formulated for different MoP tasks in AD?
+How do task characteristics influence the RL model design?
+What recent advances have been made to address the key challenges for RL-based MoP?} The contributions of this article include the following:

 \begin{itemize} \item We outline the fundamentals of RL methodologies, and then focus on their applications in MoP for AD, where various driving tasks are systematically characterized to shed light on their influence on RL design. \item We summarize several developments in RL-based MoP for AD, extract insights from various driving task applications, and provide guidance for future implementations. \item The current challenges in RL applications to MoP for AD are discussed, and beyond pointing out challenges and future directions, a comprehensive review of recent exploratory efforts to address these issues with advanced methods is undertaken. \end{itemize}